solgenomics/breedbase_dockerfile/README.md

     This will deploy 2 containers, `breedbase_web` and `breedbase_db`, combined in a single service named `breedbase` The deployment will set the container environment MODE to DEVELOPMENT, which will run the web server using Catalyst instead of Starman.
 In this configuration, the server will restart when any changes are detected in the config file or sgn perl libraries.

-    Once the containers are running, you can access the application at http://localhost:7080

-    When you first log in via the web, the default username and password are:
-    ```
-    username: admin
-    password: password
-    ```
-    Once logged in, change the password of the admin user!!

     Docker has a [wealth of command-line options](https://docs.docker.com/engine/reference/commandline/docker/) for working with your new containers.
 Some commonly used commands include:
     `docker ps -a` Will list all running containers and their details.
     `docker-compose start breedbase` Will start both containers (web and db) if they have been stopped.